thebeninator/Pact-Increased-Lethality/README.md

 # BDD Applique Armour
 - Can be equipped on the T-55 and T-62
 - Composite armour that is effective against HEAT rounds and lesser AP rounds
+- Bonus rubber side skirts

 ![Screenshot_12](https://github.com/thebeninator/Pact-Increased-Lethality/assets/89621837/588fea7f-9631-4a45-b9b5-42c8ba8722b8)